kokizzu/goadsl/README.md

 * implement ClosedHashtable +200 for each CollisionFunction
 * implement ArrayHash +250 for string value
 * implement HashArrayTree +200
-* implement ArrayBinaryTree, LinkBinaryTree, ArrayBST, LinkBST +300 each (with BFS printing)
+* implement ArrayBinaryTree, LinkBinaryTree, ArrayBST +300 each (with BFS printing)